TomNewbie/pe-lapp/server/docs/user.md

 ## Request

 - `redirect_path`
-  the path to redirect to after successful authentication (defaults to all courses page path `/courses`).
+  the path to redirect to after successful authentication (defaults to `/`).

 ## Response